Cardiovascular Study Guide for the CCRN

 Types of Dysrhythmia

-Idioventricular Rhythm— Idioventricular rhythms occur when the Purkinje fibers create impulses due to sinus node failure or AV node blockage.
-The rate will be regular between 20-40 beats per minute.
+idioventricular rhythm—Idioventricular rhythms occur when the Purkinje fibers create impulses due to sinus node failure or AV node blockage.
+It can be caused by electrolyte abnormalities, medications, and heart disease.
+The rate will be regular between 20 and 40 beats per minute.
 The tracing of this rate shows an absent P wave and an abnormally shaped QRS complex.
-A patient in this rhythm may lose consciousness.
+A patient in this rhythm may lose consciousness or have no palpable pulse.
+It is referred to as an accelerated idioventricular rhythm when the rate is above 40 bpm, and this variation can be benign and self-limiting.

 Some medications can be used to prevent or treat dysrhythmias.
 There are four classes of medications that can be used.
 These medications act on the conduction system of the heart and help to control ventricular and/or atrial impulses.
 Review these medications and classes as you prepare for your exam.

-• Class I: sodium channel blockers (quinidine, lidocaine, procainamide)
+Class I—sodium channel blockers (quinidine, lidocaine, procainamide)

-• Class II: beta-receptor blockers (esmolol, propranolol)
+Class II—beta-receptor blockers (esmolol, propranolol)

-• Class III: amiodarone and ibutilide (slow repolarization)
+Class III—amiodarone and ibutilide (slow repolarization)

-• Class IV: calcium channel blockers (diltiazem, verapamil)
+Class IV—calcium channel blockers (diltiazem, verapamil)

 All Study Guides for the CCRN are now available as downloadable PDFs